canonical/craft-providers/HACKING.rst

 #.
 Press ``Run workflow`` and select ``Enable ssh access`` in the dropdown
 #.
 Open the workflow's logs and use the ssh address provided by ``action-tmate``

+`SSH access is limited`_ to the GitHub user who started the test suite, so you need to add your public `SSH key on GitHub`_.

 Contributing code
 #################